If its important that you know something about the technologies we work with every day, then this page will provide you with the detail you need.

 The Access (JET) database engine has been downplayed a lot over the years, especially now as younger network admins don't understand the requirements for deploying system built on the older COM architectures.
 But if you need to build a Windows application that has limited or no data sharing requirements, and don't want the expense of SQL Server, then it remains a good choice.

 If the application has to be deployed commercially to the public, then its a still a good fit (as you do not want to try installing SQL Express on the average users PC, much less try to support it)

 Angular, Bootstrap and jQuery have led the way in web based development for many years now.
-Some parts of the stack (like jQuery UI and Knockout) are now somewhat dated, but they remain powerful tools for building sophisticated user interfaces in modern-ish browsers.
+Some parts of the stack (like jQuery UI and Knockout) are now dated, but they remain powerful tools for building sophisticated user interfaces in modern-ish browsers.

-Most reports built for databases tend to be boring things created using Crystal Reports or SQL Server Reporting Services.
+Most reports built for databases tend to be boring things created using SQL Server Reporting Services.
 If your needs are straightforward we can do that, but if you want something fancy, if you need to reproduce an existing complex layout exactly, highlight data in an ad-hoc manner, or just have the report completely reformat itself on-the-fly based on the data and user requirements then we can build it.

 We aren’t limited to just plain rows and columns of data either.
 Pre-printed Forms, Charts and graphs, drawing flowcharts, mixing up symbols, images and graphics is all possible

 Its also possible to use Microsoft Office as the reporting tool, even for a web system.
 Want your report to be printed out using Word, perhaps as a flow chart or data diagram in Visio, maybe a Powerpoint slide show, or a spreadsheet complete with formulae & charts?